magpeng1/L-WISE/README.md

 # Get logits for "Idaea4" moth photos (4 classes), and also generate a class confusion matrix:
 python scripts/test_model_on_dirmap_get_gt_logit.py --dirmap_path data/idaea4/idaea4_natural/dirmap.csv --dataset_name idaea4 --dataset_path path/to/idaea4_natural --model_ckpt_path model_ckpts/idaea4_eps1.pt --confusion_matrix
 ```
-Note that "--class_num_col orig_class_num" is specified for ImageNet so that we evaluate the ground truth logits on the original 1000 classes, not the superclasses (i.e., how confident is the model that a specific image is "Siberian Husky" rather than "dog" in general)
+Note that "--class_num_col orig_class_num" is specified for ImageNet so that we evaluate the ground truth logits on the original 1000 classes, not the superclasses (i.e., how confident is the model that a specific image is "Siberian Husky" rather than "dog" in general).

 In order to use robust_gt_logit for psychophysics experiments in this codebase, it must first be explicitly converted to a difficulty measure (a new column in the dirmap called "difficulty") that should have higher values for more difficult images, unlike robust_gt_logit which is higher for easier images.
 You can add the difficulty column (using a simple normalization calculation, see script for details) with the command: